Updated November 18, 2025 | 15 min read

 Pricing:

-Best For: Small businesses, companies using HubSpot ecosystem, organizations wanting CRM-support integration.
+Best For: Small businesses, companies using the HubSpot ecosystem, and organizations wanting CRM-support integration.

 Rating: 4.7/5 | Starting Price: $19/seat/month | Best For: Email collaboration and management